 Before you travel

-Consult your destination’s travel restrictions prior to departure and make sure you travel with the necessary documents, such as proof of vaccination or a recently obtained negative COVID-19 test.
-If you’re considering reuniting with loved ones or venturing outside of Canada, always research the local status of COVID-19 and vaccine campaigns, as well as any relevant public health measures, to help you make an informed decision.
+As you plan your trip, consult your destination’s travel restrictions and make sure you travel with the necessary documents, such as proof of vaccination or a recently obtained negative COVID-19 test.
+If you’re considering traveling outside Canada, always look at recent news for the local status of COVID-19 and vaccine campaigns at your destination, as well as any relevant public health measures, so you can make an informed decision and complete any requirements.

-If you are unvaccinated or not fully vaccinated and must travel, complete a COVID-19 test prior to leaving on your trip and have the results of your test on hand while travelling.
-The Canadian government is still warning against leisure travel if you are unvaccinated or not fully vaccinated.
+If you are not fully vaccinated, you may not be able to travel within Canada on trains and planes; additionally, depending on your destination and mode of transportation, you may need to obtain a negative COVID-19 test result within 72 hours of leaving on your trip and have the results of your test on hand while travelling.
+Note that the Canadian government is still warning against leisure travel if you are not fully vaccinated.

 Whether you are travelling by air, land or waterway, please follow the guidelines issued by your local health authorities and cabin crew.
 These guidelines are likely available on their website or even on your ticket confirmation.

-Keep track of the places you visit and the people you are in close contact with during your vacation.
-This may be vital information in the event of infection.
+Lastly, remember that while the COVID-19 virus is less likely to spread through surfaces, it is still important to practice good hand hygiene and wash your hands regularly.
+Try also to keep track of the places you visit and the people you are in close contact with during your vacation, as this may be vital information in the event of infection.

-Though North America is preparing for a “return to normal”, it is important to remember that the pandemic has not ended and continues to rage in many parts of the world.
-With potent variants such as Delta now making their way around the globe, we urge you to exercise caution and help reduce spread by following the up-to-date travel recommendations issued by the World Health Organization (WHO) and your local governmental health authorities.
+Though most provinces have been gradually reopening and moving forward, it is important to remember that the pandemic has not ended and continues to rage in many parts of the world.
+With potent variants making their way around the globe, we urge you to exercise caution and help reduce spread by following the up-to-date travel recommendations issued by the World Health Organization (WHO) and your local health authorities.

-In Canada, continue to monitor local guidance from provinces and health regions as our epidemic evolves.
-Help make this summer restful for all Canadians by doing your research, as well as being careful and respectful of the communities we visit.
+Let’s help make this holiday season restful and enjoyable for all Canadians by doing our research, and by being careful and respectful of the communities we visit.